Indian diaspora: United Kingdom

 The Indian emigrant community in the United Kingdom is now in its third generation.
 Indians in the UK are the largest community outside of Asia proportionally, and the second largest in terms of population, only surpassed by the United States, and closely followed by Canada.
 The first wave of Indians in the United Kingdom worked as manual labourers and were not respected within society.
 However, this has changed considerably.
 On the whole, third and fourth generation immigrants are proving to be very successful, especially in the fields of law, business and medicine.

 Indian culture has been constantly referenced within the wider British culture, at first as an "exotic" influence in films like My Beautiful Laundrette, but now increasingly as a familiar feature in films like Bend It Like Beckham.

 The United Kingdom Census 2011 recorded 1,451,862 people of Indian ethnicity resident in the UK (not including those who categorised themselves as of mixed ethnicity).
 The main ethnic groups are Gujaratis, Punjabis, Bengalis, Hindi-speaking people, Tamils, Telugus, Malayalis, Goan-Konkanis, Sindhis, Marathis, and Anglo-Indians.
 Hindus comprise 49% of the British Indian population, Sikhs 22.1%, Muslims 13.9%, Christians nearly 10%, with the remainder made up of Jains (15,000), Parsis (Zoroastrians), and Buddhists.

-Most Indians in the United Kingdom have settled in London, the Midlands, the North West, Yorkshire and the South East.
-Their presence in Scotland, Wales, Northern Ireland and other regions is not as large.
-The first generation of immigrants were to be found in the east-end of London, which was traditionally the poorest area of London, however, due to gentrification, this is no longer the case.

 There are 2,360,000 people currently speaking Indian languages in the United Kingdom.
 Punjabi is now the second most widely spoken language in the United Kingdom, and the most frequently spoken language among school pupils who do not have English as a first language.
-In 2019, the first ever Indian diaspora think tank was created, as a charity, called Bridge India.

 Rishi Sunak became the first British Indian (non-white) Prime Minister of the United Kingdom in October 2022.

+Ukraine

+Ukraine has become a significant destination for Indian students, particularly in the field of medicine.
+As of early 2022, over 18,000 Indian students were enrolled in Ukrainian universities, making up one of the largest international student communities in the country.
+The COVID-19 pandemic and the subsequent Russia Ukraine conflict in 2022 brought global attention to this population, culminating in India’s evacuation mission known as Operation Ganga, which successfully repatriated thousands of stranded Indian nationals.
+The student diaspora in Ukraine has also found reflection in contemporary literature.
+One such example is The Life of Tolka, a memoir by Indian doctor and author Dr. Nitin Chopra, which captures the emotional, academic, and cultural journey of Indian medical students navigating life in Eastern Europe.